-In light of the built up nature of Sudbury Town development opportunities are limited, and no sites within the area have been identified in the Site Allocations document.
+In light of the built up nature of Sudbury Town development opportunities are limited, and no sites within the area have been identified in the Council's Site Allocations document.
 However, it is acknowledged that there are a number of inappropriate land uses within the town centre, such as the car show rooms, where redevelopment or reuse would be welcomed.
-In line with Policy STNP 1any new development within the town centre should comprise an appropriate town centre use at the ground floor, such as retail (A1 use), cafes (A3 use) or community facilities (D1 and D2 use) and residential (C3 use) at the upper levels.
+In line with Policy STNP 1, any new development within the town centre should comprise an appropriate town centre use at the ground floor, such as retail (A1 use), cafes (A3 use), drinking establishment (A4 use) or community facilities (D1 and D2 use) and residential (C3 use) at the upper levels.